 - Defective products

 In many cases, fires caused by the above can be easily avoided through proper care and maintenance, as well as common sense.
 It’s easy to forget simple tasks, such as clearing out the lint filter of a clothes dryer so that the heating element doesn’t light it on fire.
-However, those simple things can help you avoid a big accident.
+However, these simple tasks can go a long way towards Las Vegas fire prevention.

-As mentioned in the previous section, there are many simple things that you can do that will greatly lower your chances of starting a fire.
-They include:
+As previously mentioned, there are many simple things that you can do that will greatly lower your chances of a Las Vegas house fire.
+These include:

 - Never leaving the stove or range unattended